 3. Make a Sleep Schedule and Stick to it

 This is one of the hardest points to stick to for some, myself included, but it is important.
 Whenever you feel is the right time for you to sleep from and until, just stick to it.
 We all need slightly different amounts of sleep; some of us are night owls and others prefer an early night.

 One of the most important things is routine.
 I personally enjoy sleeping between 2:00 am and 10:00 am and, even if I get the same amount of sleep, the minute I deviate from that set time, I feel it the next day.

 There are a number of apps designed to monitor your quality of sleep and help you find a routine that works for you.

-Your nighttime wind-down routine is also very important.
-As someone who loves to watch TV and play video games before bed I’m advising you to do as I say; not as I do.
-Your nighttime routine is the time for anything that relaxes you and sends you off to sleep calmly.
+Your nighttime wind-down routine is also very important, prioritize anything that relaxes you and sends you off to sleep calmly.

 Consider activities like reading or listening to an audiobook, some quiet music and meditation, or try journaling to reflect on the day.
 Try not to bring work into the place you sleep and, if you’re in a studio, try not to work on the bed during the day in order to have some separation.